 After adding remi repository install apache using following command: # yum --enablerepo=remi install httpd

-Now start httpd service and enable to start on boot using below commands.
+Start Apache Service: Now start HTTPD service and enable to start on boot using below commands.

 For CentOS/RHEL 7 # systemctl start httpd.service # systemctl enable httpd.service For CentOS/RHEL 6 # service httpd start # chkconfig httpd on